 If you want to give your dog a bone to chew on, it’s important to choose a safe and appropriate option.

-See also How to cook forbidden rice
+See also How to cook frozen flounder fillets in a pan

 Raw bones, such as raw beef or marrow bones, are generally safer for dogs as they are softer and less likely to splinter.
 However, it’s important to supervise your dog while they are chewing on bones and take them away if they start to break or swallow large pieces.
 It’s also crucial to consult with your veterinarian before introducing any new foods or treats to your dog’s diet.